 EO 12866, Regulatory Planning and Review, was signed on September 30, 1993.
 EO 12866 requires that the economic impacts of proposed government regulations on the national economy be assessed before implementation.
 In most instances, the measurement of changes to gross domestic product is an accurate measure of impact.
 Section 1 of EO 12866 states, "In deciding whether and how to regulate, agencies should assess all costs and benefits of available regulatory measures, including the alternative of not regulating."
 The emphasis of the analysis is on expected changes in net benefits that occur as a result of the proposed management measures.
 The government should choose only those sets of regulations that produce positive benefits while considering social and distributional effects.
 NMFS requires that this analysis be done through a RIR for all regulatory actions that are of public interest.
 The RIR also includes analysis of distributive impacts and the costs of government administration and private compliance with the proposed measures.
 See the proposed rule for this action for further analysis of the expected economic effects on businesses, particularly small business entities.
 The proposed rule has been determined to be not significant for purposes of Executive Order 12866.
-The complete RIR can be found on regulations gov as a supporting document to the proposed rule.
-Also, portions of the RIR are contained within the sections 1.3, 2.0, and 3.2 of this document.
+The complete RIR can be found on regulations.gov as a supporting document to the proposed rule.